A flyer written (almost...) in English! (1956)

 In his show, Hélian alternated songs, gags, instrumentals and jazz.
 The songs required good vocalists.
 In 1947, Jean Marco joined the band.
 He trained his voice to the music of Billy Ekstine and soon became famous as a crooner reminiscent of early Sinatra.
 He died tragically in an auto accident in 1953, just as he was on the point of starting a solo career.
 From the very beginning, Hélian introduced female singers in his band, like Ginette Garcin; in 1949, he formed a female group inspired by the Andrew Sisters that became instantly very popular.

-band had to perform 4 shows a day; however, Hélian never succeeded in
+to perform 4 shows a day; however, Hélian never succeeded in shortening the line

 TOWARDS A REAL JAZZ-BAND